sarupbanskota/phototrim/README.md

 ```

 Phototrim also shows up as a terminal command you can use.
-Assuming you want to *trim* photos to a width of 50px within `~/memories/goa_photos`, just do this on your terminal:
+Assuming you want to *trim* photos to a width of 50px within `~/memories/goa_photos`, you can use the `phototrim` command.
+If you like, there's also a destination option.

+	$ phototrim 50 ~/memories/goa_photos
-	$ phototrim 50, ~/memories/goa_photos
+	$ phototrim 640 ~/memories/goa_photos ~/Pictures/Goa

 Boom! :)